-I was reading articles about women who had transformed organisations, or who were making a massive impact on society, to later read that she didn’t have her important achievement as a goal but described it as ‘an opportunity just presented itself.’
+I was reading articles about women who had transformed organizations, or who were making a massive impact on society, to later read that she didn’t have her important achievement as a goal but described it as ‘an opportunity just presented itself.’

-I appreciate I’m oversimplifying the work required to realise these change agents achievements.
+I appreciate I’m oversimplifying the work required to realize these change agents achievements.
 What was more of a conundrum, however, was, how is it possible for someone who knows their goal, to have more challenges achieving it, than someone who is unclear of their destination and just happens to find out they have arrived at it?

 This question perplexed me for many years.

 After interview over 70 African women pioneers and asking them what the catalyst for their social, political, environmental, or business achievement was – it became apparent.

 They focus on living a legacy, not leaving it.

 They didn’t have a goal, but a purpose.Your purpose is not a destination, but rather a direction of how you live your life.
 Your purpose is the difference you want to make in the world – every single day. #MyContributionCounts #YouMeWeMovement Click To Tweet

 Your purpose is not a destination, but rather a direction of how you live your life.
 Your purpose is the difference you want to make in the world – every single day.